sampsyo/home/_drafts/flatgfa.md

 ---
-title: "A Blog Post Actually About FlatGFA"
+title: "One Weird Trick for Efficient Pangenomic Variation Graphs (and File Formats for Free)"
+excerpt: |
+    [Last time][mygfa-post], I introduced [pangenomic variation graphs][pangenomes], the standard [text file format][gfa] that biologists use for them, and a [hopelessly naïve reference data model][mygfa] we implemented for them.
+This time, we use a single principle---flattening--to build an efficient representation that is not only way faster than the naïve library but also competitive with an [exisitng, optimized toolkit][odgi].
+Flattening also yields a memory-mapped file format "for free" that, in a shamelessly cherry-picked scenario, is more than a thousand times faster than the serialization-based alternative.
 ---
-We built an efficient binary representation for [pangenomic variation graphs][mygfa-post] that is 1-1 equivalent to the standard [GFA text format][gfa].
+We built an efficient binary representation for [pangenomic variation graphs][mygfa-post] that is equivalent to the standard [GFA text format][gfa].
 Our approach isn't at all novel, but it illustrates a fun way that you can start with a naïve representation and transform it into a fast in-memory representation while also getting an on-disk file format for free.
 In a shamelessly cherry-picked scenario, our tool is 1,331&times; faster than [an existing, optimized toolkit][odgi] that already uses an efficient binary representation.